mapcrafter/mapcrafter/README.md

 	textures_dir = my/special/textures
 	rotations = top-left bottom-left

+You can render this worlds with (see command line options for more options):

+	./mapcrafter -c render.conf

-The configuration files consist of `key = value` pairs and sections (in square brackets).
+The configuration files consist of `key = value` pairs and sections (in square brackets) with options.
 The sections of the configuration files are the maps to render.

-You can specify for every map a list of rotations.
-All these maps are rendered into one output file.
+All these maps are rendered into one output directory, so you can view them in one HTML-File.
+For every map you can specify a list of rotations.
+When you decide to render all four directions of a map, you can interactively rotate the world on the webbrowser.
 Relative paths in the configuration file are relative to the path of the configuration file.

 Here is a list of available options: